Great Wall of Gorgan: Dating

+The historian Kaveh Farrokh, also concurring the wall was originally built during the time of the Parthian Empire, notes that it was constructed around the same time as the Great Wall of China.
+During the Sassanid era, the wall was developed into a fluid and advanced system of defense that allowed Sassanian Persia to defeat the menacing Hephthalite invasions of the 6–7th centuries AD.

 Derbent Caspian Gate

-A similar Sasanian defence wall and fortification lies on the opposite, western, side of the Caspian Sea at the port of Derbent, in the Republic of Dagestan, Russia.
-There the remains of a line of fortifications run inland for some 3 km from the shore of the Caspian Sea to what is today an extraordinarily well preserved Sassanian fort on the first foothills of the Caucasus Mountains.
+A similar Sasanian defence wall and fortification lies on the opposite, western, side of the Caspian Sea at the port of Derbent, in the Russian Republic of Dagestan.
+There, the remains of a line of fortifications run inland for some 3 km from the shore of the Caspian Sea to what is today the extraordinarily well-preserved fort of Naryn-Kala in the first foothills of the Caucasus Mountains.

-Derbent and its Caspian Gates are at the western part of the historical region of Hyrcania.
-While the fortification and walls on the east side of the Caspian Sea remained unknown to the Graeco-Roman historians, the western half of the impressive "northern fortifications" in the Caucasus were well known to Classical authors.